-Where the Agency collects personal information and/or Healthcare Provider Identifiers as part of supporting a healthcare organisation to apply to register for digital health services, the Agency will disclose that information to the Department of Human Services.
+Where the Agency collects personal information and/or Healthcare Provider Identifiers as part of supporting a healthcare organisation to apply to register for digital health services, the Agency will disclose that information to Services Australia.
 If an individual applying to register for digital health services chooses to verify their identity with the Agency via the Document Verification Service (DVS), the Agency will disclose the personal information the individual providers (for example, passport number) via DVS to the government issuer, who will verify whether the information provided matches the information held by the issuer.

 Otherwise, the Agency will only disclose personal information about an individual where it is permitted by law to do so, including with that individual's consent or where disclosure is required or authorised by law.

 The security of any information provided to the Agency via the internet cannot be assured as the internet is not a secure environment.
 Individuals should protect their own personal information appropriately.